DoubleU-ANG/CASA0015_Mobile_System/README.md

 ## :computer:Installation

 Download the whole project folder and unzip it.
 Open it with your flutter in VScode.
-* :key:Two key things need to be noticed:
+* :key:Three key things need to be noticed:
+  * Input random email and password can pass through the login page
   * Change the MQTT broker to your own one and subscribe to your own topics
   * Use your own API key to get weather service, which can be easily and free to apply at https://openweathermap.org/